 7. The Resorts

 Bali’s resorts are famously fantastic for kids with incredible facilities for the whole family and awesome kids club programmes that go way beyond the usual offerings.
 It’s also fairly easy to find large family rooms, discounted interconnecting rooms and free or discounted children’s meals.
 Babysitters are also readily available and are excellent value, costing just a few dollars an hour.
+For more on some of the best resorts for families click here.

 We’ve now stayed everywhere from Kuta, Seminyak and Jimbaran to the mountains of Ubud, and most recently the luxury enclave that is Nusa Dua.
 Whether you are on a budget or a seeking the ultimate in luxury, you’ll find everything from hostels to family resorts and butler serviced private villas catering for kids.
 The one thing that’s guaranteed regardless of the price point?
 The service will be awesome.